yanrdgs-dev/odin-recipes/README.md

 # odin-recipes
-Recipe project for The Odin Project
+Recipe website project for The Odin Project, using only HTML.